Most Common Verb Tenses in Academic Writing

-According to corpus research, in academic writing, the three tenses used the most often are the simple present, the simple past, and the present perfect (Biber et al., 1999; Caplan, 2012).
+According to corpus research, in academic writing, the three tenses used the most often are the (a) simple present, (b) simple past, and the present perfect (Biber et al., 1999; Caplan, 2012).
 The next most common tense for capstone writers is the future; the doctoral study/dissertation proposal at Walden is written in this tense for a study that will be conducted in the future.

 Simple present: Use the simple present to describe a general truth or a habitual action.
 This tense indicates that the statement is generally true in the past, present, and future.